romps-lab/ReigningCities_AppFightingScene/README.md

 # ReigningCities_AppFightingScene

-This contains code as demonstrated by Joynuye
+This contains code to create multiplayer fighting scene for Reigning Cities.